Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Lisbon downtown, also called Baixa Pombalina, for having been built by order of the Marquis of Pombal, following the earthquake of 1755, formed by a set of straight and perpendicular streets organized on both sides of a central axis consisting of Rua Augusta.

-The buildings have a similar architecture, with commercial ground floor and upper floors for housing.
+The buildings have a similar architecture, with a commercial first floor and upper floors for housing.
 The upper floors were built with the so-called Pombaline cage, an interlocking wooden structure, designed to distribute seismic forces, designed for a new earthquake, for fire prevention and fighting, all blocks had water wells in the lobbies and walls between buildings were higher than the roof to prevent fire progression.

 Or other location ( within the city limits )